-The survey asked each user group to rank the importance of key technologies, identified by the Office of the Court Administrator.
-Table 3 provides branch wide results of important technologies to Montana courts.
-Technologies surveyed have each increased in importance since the 2020 User Survey.
-New technologies were implemented in that same timeframe affecting the previous importance and priority ratings.
+The survey asked each user group to rank the importance of key technologies, identified by the Office of the Court Administrator, as emerging court technologies.
+Table 3 provides branch wide results of important technologies to Montana courts today.

-Table 3 2024 Emerging Technology Priority Responses
+Table 32020 Emerging Technology Priority Responses